-However, have you ever thought about the fact that lemon water can damage your teeth?
+However, have you ever thought about the fact that impact of lemon water on your teeth?

 Lemon water can cause tooth erosion

 Lemons are naturally acidic and when acids come into contact with your teeth, they cause erosion of the tooth.
-Erosion is the loss of tooth enamel and when tooth enamel is worn away by acids or by abrasion - such as brushing too hard - it can cause sensitivity by exposing the underlying dentin below the enamel surface.
+Erosion is the loss of tooth enamel.
+When tooth enamel is worn away by acids or by abrasion it can cause sensitivity by exposing the underlying dentin below the enamel surface.
 The underlying dentin is yellower than the white surface of enamel, so as the acid erodes teeth over time and enamel becomes thinner, teeth can begin to look yellowed due to the exposed dentin.

-It’s not just lemons that can cause your tooth enamel to erode either, many other acidic foods and drinks also have the same effect such as sugar-laden products and fizzy pop.
+It’s not just lemons that can cause your tooth enamel to erode either, many other acidic foods and drinks also have the same effect such as sugar-laden products and fizzy drink.

 Can enamel be restored?

-Tooth enamel can’t heal itself or grow back however, if you suspect that you may have tooth erosion, it’s important to see your dentist as soon as possible so they can help work out a treatment plan to prevent further erosion damage and preserve your smile.
+Tooth enamel can’t heal itself or grow back.
+However, if you suspect that you may have tooth erosion, it’s important to see us as soon as possible so we can help work out a treatment plan to prevent further erosion damage and preserve your smile.